sigweihq/x402pay/README.md

 - **CDP Integration**: Built-in support for Coinbase Developer Platform facilitators
 - **RPC Failover**: Automatic RPC endpoint failover with health checking
 - **Stateless**: No dependencies on web frameworks - pure business logic

+## What is x402?

+[x402](https://github.com/coinbase/x402) is an HTTP payment protocol that enables paid API endpoints using blockchain-based payments.
+This SDK builds on the official protocol implementation to provide:

+- **Higher-level abstractions** - Simple payment processing without managing low-level protocol details
+- **Production features** - Facilitator failover, health checking, and blockchain verification
+- **Developer experience** - Minimal configuration with sensible defaults

+Use this SDK if you need to process x402 payments in your Go application.
+Use [coinbase/x402](https://github.com/coinbase/x402) directly if you're building protocol-level tooling or need low-level control.

 ## Installation